Dev-Friends-DAO/docs/docs/intro.md

 - we can communicate and move things forward asyncronously
 - there are clear roles and basically Dev Friends DAO's direction is determined by core team members
 - ragequit is welcome and we all appreciate active contributions until then
+- we don't have salary and bounty until we earn with products or succeed in fundraising in the initial phase

 ## Intro Done